-Sri Lanka has not made any formal statements regarding the Mine Ban Treaty since 2009 when it said that it “fully subscribes to the humanitarian objectives of the treaty.”
-However, in a July 2012 meeting with the diplomatic community in Colombo, the Secretary of the Ministry of Defence, Gotabhaya Rajapaksa, reportedly said that the Defence Ministry was ready for Sri Lanka to sign the treaty.
+Prior to this announcement, Sri Lanka had not made any formal statements regarding the Mine Ban Treaty since 2009 when it said that it “fully subscribes to the humanitarian objectives of the treaty.”
+However, in a July 2012 meeting with the diplomatic community in Colombo, the Secretary of the Ministry of Defense, Gotabhaya Rajapaksa, reportedly said that the Defense Ministry was ready for Sri Lanka to sign the treaty.
 In September 2010, the Ministry of Economic Development published a plan that would “advocate for a ban of landmines and cluster munitions,” but as of 1 August 2012 it is not known to have done so.

-Sri Lanka is party to the Convention on Conventional Weapons (CCW) and its Amended Protocol II on landmines but has never submitted an annual Article 13 report.
-However, it attended the annual meeting on Amended Protocol II in November 2012.
+Sri Lanka is party to the Convention on Conventional Weapons (CCW) and its Amended Protocol II on landmines.

 Use, production, transfer, and stockpiling